RafaGago/logger-bench/README.md

 Glog
 ----

 * This logger is not asynchronous if I remember correctly.
+If it is the it has to have a worker thread, which isn't shut down when running the tests for the other loggers (could possibly spin instead of block).

 G3log
 -----